alban-read/forth/README.md

 !WimpForth (Wimp being windows icons mouse and pointers)

-This RISCOS FORTH by Martin Läuter is inspired by Win32Forth by Andrew McKewan and Tom Zimmer
+This RISC OS FORTH by Martin Läuter is inspired by Win32Forth by Andrew McKewan and Tom Zimmer

 I updated this ever so slightly to get it to work on my 200Mhz RISC PC back in the day.